oneminch/Notes/Computer Science/SDLC.md

     - May not be suitable for projects with strict requirements or limited resources
 - Before Agile:
     - Waterfall
+- Agile frameworks
-    - Other solutions:
+    - Scrum
     - XP
     - Lean
+    - Kanban
+- Other solutions:
     - BFC / Toyota Way
 - Each Agile methodology tends to follow the same basic process, which includes:
     - Project planning
     - Product roadmap creation